ItsCoding/LightCore/README.md

 Running the visualization can be done using the command below.

 `python3 pipeline.py`

-# Installation for Raspberry Pi
-If you encounter any problems running the visualization on a Raspberry Pi, please [open a new issue](https://github.com/scottlawsonbc/audio-reactive-led-strip/issues).
-Also, please consider opening an issue if you have any questions or suggestions for improving the installation process.

-Download and extract all of the files in this repository onto your pi to begin.

 ## Installing the Python dependencies
 Install python dependencies using apt-get